Scientist now think they may have found a new genetic variant just as risky as with "Alzheimer's gene" ApoE4.

 The Alzheimer’s gene, known as ApoE4, is one of the the largest genetic risk factors for later onset Alzheimer’s disease.
 Carrying one copy of the gene triples the risk of developing Alzheimer’s, while two copies increase one’s risks more than 12 times.
-Scientist now think they may have found a new gene known as KL-VS that may counter the elevated risk associated with ApoE4.
+Scientist now think they may have found a new gene known as KL-VS that may rival the elevated risk associated with ApoE4.

 “What’s making [these patients] unique?
 What’s protecting them?
 The effect of APOE4 is so strong that we really would expect them to develop Alzheimer’s disease,” said Michael Belloy, postdoctoral fellow at the Department of Neurology and Neurological Sciences at Stanford University, in an interview with Being Patient.

 In a new study published in JAMA Neurology, Belloy and other researchers discovered that a variant of the klotho gene KL-VS may protect older adults with ApoE4 from developing Alzheimer’s.
 After analyzing more than 20,000 people ages 60 and older, the team found that healthy participants who carried both ApoE4 and KL-VS are less likely to develop mild cognitive impairment (MCI) and Alzheimer’s.
 Healthy participants carrying both genes also had less beta-amyloid in their brains — abnormal proteins considered one of the first hallmarks of Alzheimer’s.